Ghini/ghini.desktop/doc/use_cases-jbq.rst

          can choose the country of origin, and a specific location within the region, georeferencing information (including the GPS data), habitat description collector name.
-For the last one, I recommend also to write the specific data next to the collector name (eg. Luis Baquero 11/10/2016).
+For the last one, I recommend also to write the specific date next to the collector name (eg. Luis Baquero 11/10/2016).

   ..  admonition::  Donated, bought or confiscated plants